-In addition, program duration needs to be specified, as well as the target audience for different programs.
+In addition, the program duration needs to be specified, as well as the target audience for the different programs.
 The programs may last 8 to 40 hours.
-Function of the program may be related to programs of professional development and special programs.
+The function of the program may be related to programs of professional development and special programs.

-Programs of professional development implement teacher training on how to use new or amended/ upgraded curricula and teaching plans, upgrading a disciplinary, vocational and professional knowledge, learning about contemporary educational practices and successful approaches to professional mastering of educational processes and for achieving greater effectiveness and quality of work.
+Programs of professional development implement teacher training on how to use new or amended/ upgraded curricula and teaching plans, upgrading a disciplinary, vocational and professional knowledge, learning about contemporary educational practices and successful approaches to professional mastering of educational processes, and for achieving greater effectiveness and quality of work.
 Besides the teachers, the programs should also include expert associates and directors/managers of educational institutions.

 Special programs are aimed at training teachers to implement the cascade training system (train-the-trainer system).
 This is a good solution for:

-situations when it is necessary to provide comprehensive training to all teachers of a specific subject or a number of subject (e.g. when introducing new curricula), and capacities of the competent institutions are not sufficient,
+situations when it is necessary to provide comprehensive training to all teachers of a specific subject or a number of subjects (e.g. when introducing new curricula), and the capacities of the competent institutions are not sufficient,

-training a greater number of teachers in complex knowledge and skills linked to contemporary approaches, necessitating direct link with the practice in order to achieve effective teaching process.
+training a greater number of teachers in complex knowledge and skills linked to contemporary approaches, necessitating a direct link with the practice in order to achieve an effective teaching process.
 An example of such a program is presented in Attachment 1.

-The “teach-the-teacher” approach, i.e. the “cascade system” proved to be very effective in Slovenia, under condition that the teacher trainers were selected on the basis of their references and provided with a good train-the-trainer training.
-Over the period 2004-2006, the cascade system was used that invited participation of teachers who teach other teachers, and the expert-teachers who had been trained by the Educational institute on how to provide seminars.
-Over three years, the Educational Institute trained 1,462 multipliers (ToT trainers), who have, together with the advisors from the Institute, prepared 127 new seminars and provided them to a total of 33,692 teachers in 1.577 performances.
-The multipliers of the first and second round (2004 and 2005) implemented the seminars that were published in the catalogue of development programs, leaflets and posters, and on the Institute’s web page.
+The “teach-the-teacher” approach, i.e. the “cascade system” proved to be very effective in Slovenia, on the condition that the teacher trainers were selected on the basis of their references and provided with good train-the-trainer training.
+Over the period 2004-2006, the cascade system was used, inviting the participation of teachers who teach other teachers, and the expert-teachers who had been trained by the Educational Institute on how to provide seminars.
+Over three years, the Educational Institute trained 1,462 multipliers (ToT trainers), who have, together with the advisors from the Institute, prepared 127 new seminars and provided them to a total of 33,692 teachers in 1,577 sessions.
+The multipliers of the first and second rounds (2004 and 2005) implemented the seminars that were published in the catalogue of development programs, leaflets and posters, and on the Institute’s web page.
 In 2006, the Institute organized the multipliers into a network to evenly cover the needs of all pre-primary and primary schools.
-This approach has satisfied the right of schools to plan their teachers’ training in accordance with their needs, rights of individual teachers to select the content they are interested in, and the needs of the system, which strives to implement a certain content in the entire field of education.
-Using the approach “teach the teacher” also helps diminish resistance of teachers to professional development, which they often verbalize as “teachers have never been to a class and do not know how the reality of what it takes”; “the lecturers only lecture the theory- let them go to class with that”; “Let the teacher show us how they would do it in class”, etc. On the other hand, the teacher trainers (the multipliers) transfer their experiences from direct work with students, linking them to the theory and modern trends, thus growing professionally themselves.
+This approach has satisfied the right of schools to plan their teachers’ training in accordance with their needs, the right of individual teachers to select the content they are interested in, and the needs of the system, which strives to implement certain content in the entire field of education.
+Using the “teach the teacher” approach also helps diminish teachers’ resistance to professional development, which they often verbalize as “the trainers have never been to a class and do not know how the reality of what it takes”; “the lecturers only lecture the theory- let them go to class with that”; “Let the teacher show us how they would do it in class”, etc. On the other hand, the teacher trainers (the multipliers) transfer their experiences from direct work with students, linking them to the theory and modern trends, thus growing professionally themselves.

 Special programs may last longer than 40 hours.

-In terms of their function, programs may be grouped in two levels, where the criterion is prior knowledge of the participants:
+In terms of their function, programs may be grouped into two levels, where the criterion is prior knowledge of the participants:

-basic programs (for teachers just starting just starting or those who don’t have knowledge of a certain topic);
+basic programs (for teachers just starting, or those who don’t have knowledge of a certain topic);

-advanced programs (for more experienced teachers, or teachers who had been trained earlier).
+advanced programs (for more experienced teachers, or teachers who have undergone prior training).